OceanLove Foundation cares for the well-being of the cetacea, and our one water cycle.

 OceanLove Foundation urges global governments to install marine sanctuaries and generous marine corridors all along their shorelines as a place of refuge for native dolphins, porpoises and migrating whales - and urges the navy, coast guards and air forces to patrol these marine sanctuaries and marine corridors, and to completely ban fishing within the vicinity of these corridors for marine refuge.

-Our online spiritual clearing reservation agenda will be up very soon - In the meantime please use the contact link to notify us of all GPS locations where cetacea strandings are known - This enables us to restore the environment where cetacea strandings have been located.
+Please use the contact link for our on location spiritual clearing reservation agenda - and to notify us of all GPS locations where cetacea strandings are known - This enables us to restore the environment where cetacea strandings have been located.
 Includes spiritual clearings to restore cetacea life for rehabilitation and for the navy wishing to clean-up retired dolphins.

 Restoring ‘The Cetacea Migration Pathways’ will prevent strandings, globally.